How to Value House Contents for Probate (Without Getting it Wrong)

 Charity Tip

-Charities like British Heart Foundation often collect furniture and donate-able goods for free.
+Charities like the British Heart Foundation often collect furniture and donate-able goods for free.
 It won’t cover the whole job, but it can bring costs down significantly.

 HMRC Expectations (and What Happens If You Get It Wrong)